ELEVATER: A Benchmark and Toolkit for Evaluating Language-Augmented Visual Models: Benchmarks

 \subsection{A Suite of Datasets with Language/Knowledge Augmentations}

 As a proxy for performing unseen tasks in the wild, we collect a diverse set of public datasets from various domains in computer vision, as the basis of our benchmark.
 Specifically, we consider 20 datasets for IC and 35 datasets for OD.
-We exhibit the dataset names in Figure~\ref{fig:benchmark} (a), and the detailed statistics of each dataset in the Appendix.
+We exhibit the dataset names in Figure~\ref{fig:benchmark} (a), and the detailed statistics of each dataset in Table~\ref{table:downstream_ic_dataset} and Table~\ref{table:downstream_od_dataset} in Appendix.
 It is recommended in~\cite{radford2021learning} that studying task-level zero-shot transfer is a way of measuring the task learning capabilities of machine learning systems.
 The task definition of each downstream recognition dataset is typically specified using category names.
-Adding customer specification/note is a natural way to clarify the task definition \eg the attribute or explanation of a visual concept.
+Adding user specification/note is a natural way to clarify the task definition \eg the attribute or explanation of a visual concept.
 Importantly, a similar spirit has been implemented in traditional class-level zero-shot by adding individual domain-specific knowledge (see Table~\ref{tab:dataset}), and demonstrated promising zero-shot performance gains.
-In this paper, we generalize the terms to task-level, collecting external knowledge from general sources for our benchmark.
+In this paper, we generalize the notion of ``zero-shot'' to task-level, collecting external knowledge from general sources for our benchmark.

 \begin{itemize}[leftmargin=2.5mm] \item \textit{WordNet Hierarchy} ($\texttt{def\_path}$).
 The words along the traversal path from the query node in WordNet~\citep{miller1998wordnet} to the highest parent node is recorded as the hierarchy knowledge. \item \textit{WordNet Definition} ($\texttt{def\_wn}$).
 The definition in WordNet synsets~\citep{miller1998wordnet} is used to explain the query. \item \textit{Wiktionary Definition} ($\texttt{def\_wik}$).
 The definition of a query in Wiktionary~\cite{meyer2012wiktionary} is used. \item \textit{GPT3 Knowledge} ($\texttt{gpt3}$).
 For the above three knowledge sources, it is not always feasible to retrieve valid knowledge for any query.
-To enable full knowledge coverage, we propose to use GPT3~\cite{brown2020language} to generate ``pseudo'' knowledge, where the in-context-learning prompt is constructed with multiple pairs of class names and their Wiktionary definitions.
+To enable full knowledge coverage, we propose to use GPT3~\cite{brown2020language} to generate ``pseudo'' knowledge using in-context-learning, where prompts are constructed with multiple pairs of class names and their Wiktionary definitions.
 We generate five GPT3 knowledge sequences for each class name, by constructing different context prompts with randomly sampled pairs.
+See details in Section~\ref{sec:gpt3_prompt}.

 \end{itemize}